 Scientists around the globe worked for the next 13 years trying to understand how SOD1 caused ALS, but it was like trying to solve a very complex puzzle with one puzzle piece.
 A lot was learned, but we needed more pieces if we were going to solve the puzzle.
 In the past 5-7 years, the massive acceleration in technology for identifying gene mutations has now provided most of the other genes that cause familial ALS, including three prominent ones that are responsible for significant portions of the families worldwide.
-In 2014, researchers are actively producing new models of the disease and working to understand how all of these new puzzle pieces fit together, and looking for mechanisms they have in common that might serve as targets for new therapies.
+In 2014, researchers were actively producing new models of the disease and working to understand how all of these new puzzle pieces fit together and looking for mechanisms they have in common that might serve as targets for new therapies.
+Various therapies and methods have continued to evolve since then.
 In addition, other breakthroughs have come in identifying other cells (besides motor neurons) that actively contribute to the disease, discovering new ways to study the disease using models like worms and fish, and even being able to replicate human motor neurons in the lab using samples from people’s skin.

-This means that you have many of the world’s best researchers believing we have a genuine shot at understanding ALS at the laboratory level in the foreseeable future, and that it is only a matter of time before this leads to a new generation of therapeutics to be tested in the clinic for slowing down the progression of ALS and providing a better quality of life for a longer period of time.
-As we work to coordinate therapies with earlier diagnosis, perhaps someday we can create a world without ALS.
-And all of this leads back to the generosity of.
+This means that you have many of the world’s best researchers believing we have a genuine shot at understanding ALS at the laboratory level in the foreseeable future and that it is only a matter of time before this leads to a new generation of therapeutics being tested in the clinic for slowing down the progression of ALS and providing a better quality of life for a longer period of time.
+As we work to coordinate therapies with earlier diagnoses, perhaps someday we can create a world without ALS.
+All of this leads back to the generosity of donors and sponsors.
 The key piece to accelerating ALS research is not the lack of ideas, but the resources required to execute all of the work that researchers are anxious to do.
-In a whole new world of increased awareness and funding, Canadians can be proud that their donations are going towards something that undoubtedly make a difference.
+In a whole new world of increased awareness and funding, Canadians can be proud that their donations are going towards something that undoubtedly makes a difference.